Strain induced coupling and quantum information processing with hexagonal boron nitride quantum emitters: Phonon superradiance

 \section{Phonon superradiance}

-In this section, we theoretically study the Dicke superradiance phase transition in the scheme proposed above where the color centers and a vibrational mode of BNNR substitute the two-level atoms and the bosonic field, respectively.
+In this section, we theoretically study the driven-dissipative phase transition in the scheme proposed above, where the color centers and one of the BNNR vibrational modes experience a normal-to-superradiant transition.

 The superradiance phase transition of a bosonic field in interaction with an assembly of two-level atoms was first studied by Dicke in 1954~\cite{Dicke}.
 The bosons in Dicke model can consist of photon or phonon modes.
 The superradiance is a collective effect that describes the emission of coherent photons or phonons by a large number of atoms when interaction strength is greater than a threshold coupling, the critical coupling.
 In the past few years, the photon superradiance transition in the Dicke model has been largely investigated both theoretically and experimentally such as by using stimulated Raman emission to couple the atoms with cavity photons~\cite{Dimer2007, Zhiqiang:17, Zhang2}, driving a gas of thermal atoms trapped inside a cavity by an external coherent pump~\cite{Domokos2002,Black2003}, employing superconducting qubits in interaction with a common microwave resonator~\cite{Jaako, Bamba2, Viehmann, nataf2010no}, as well as with quantum dots as artificial atoms~\cite{scheibner}, and nitrogen-vacancy centers in diamond~\cite{Zou2014}.
 Moreover, there have been several proposals for realizing superradiance transition by employing motional degrees of freedom of a mechanical vibrational such as coupling the electronic states of trapped ions to their center of mass motion~\cite{Genway, Safavi, Wang}, and using Bose-Einstein condensates where the spin-orbit coupling creates a collective interaction between internal spin state and motional degrees of freedom~\cite{baumann2010dicke, hamner2014dicke}.
 The mentioned observations have signified the interest and motivation for further investigating the collective effects in the presence of a phonon mode.
 The phonon superradiance have been observed in various systems as nanomagnets \cite{Chudnovsky} and quantum dots~\cite{Brandes}.